SenatorCode/ATM-machine-program/README.md

 - Confirms amount and user PIN before processing
 - Saves updated balance to the data file

----

-## 🔄 Data Storage
-- All account data is stored in a local `data.json` file
-- Data includes: Fullname, PIN, Account Number, Balance, Account Type, Locked status

----

-## 🧠 What You’ll See Next (Coming Soon)

 ### 📥 Deposit Function
 Allow users to fund their account manually from CLI.